MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 `ListPlus` is also an entity-oriented page type.
 Unlike `Card` and `Document` pages, the `ListPlus` page type is for pages that have a prominent `ListPart` and either few or no header fields.

 > [!NOTE]
-> Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use `Repeater` group in the construction of entity-oriented pages.
-Use Repeater groups only when you construct collection-oriented pages.
-A `Repeater` group may be used in pages that are in turn included as individual list parts in an entity-oriented task page.
+> Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use a `Repeater` group in the construction of entity-oriented pages.
+However, an entity-oriented task page *can* include a list part page that, in turn, contains a `Repeater` group.

 ## Collection-oriented pages